 Collect the crystals of naphthalene by vacuum filtration using a small Hirsh funnel.
 Use the cooled methanol and water mixture to rinse the flask and wash the crystals free of the crystallization solvent.
 Press the crystals into the Hirsh funnel with a spatula and pull air through the filter cake for a few minutes to promote drying.
 Transfer the crystals to a piece of filter paper to dry.
+How is vacuum filtration completing the purification of your sample?
+Where are the impurities at this point?

 Determine the weight of the dry naphthalene and calculate your percent recovery.
-Take a melting point to assess the purity of your crystals.
+Take a melting point of both your purified sample and of the original impure naphthalene to assess the purity of your crystals.